dspucches/dspucches.github.io/posts/resume.md

 - Assisted in the development of security programs and security policy using appropriate standards and NIST guidance.

-## Movement Supervisor, March 2020 – January 2021
-- Provided qualitative analysis on movement programs for logistical support transportation functions and operations.
-- Communicate with credibility and confidence to superiors on present and future operations, capabilities, and technical problems in the Middle East.
-- Relocated multiple missile systems and personnel in support of a named operation that was directed by the Secretary of Defense contributing to force protection capabilities to defend the United States and Coalition forces from Iranian aggression.
-- Displayed strong ability to analyze critical, informative data to aid in formulating the best solution to meet international operations.
-- Possess remarkable knowledge of computer fundamentals by implementing new computer software that provided periodic updates to maintain an established connection to maintain work efficiency.
-- Provide technical assistance, support, and advice to end users of a small office computer network.

 ## System Engineer – September 2021 – March 2022

 - Conduct audits of security controls and policies to ensure clients meet cybersecurity compliance.